This post may contain affiliate links. Please read my disclosure policy.

-Step 5: Remove plastic and place a cheese cloth over a beverage dispenser or an additional pitcher.
-We recommend making a dip in the cheese cloth and not pulling it so tight, so the coffee can sit in it well.
+Step 5: Remove plastic and place a cheesecloth over a beverage dispenser, additional pitcher, or large container.
+We highly recommend making a dip in the cheese cloth and not pulling it so tight, so the coffee can sit in it well.
 Pour coffee over the cloth.

-Store in the refrigerator in mason jars.
+Step 6: Store in the refrigerator in mason jars or containers of choice.
 Now simply add ice and serve as desired!

 How long should you let cold brew coffee steep?